 This version of UHU is free from any solvents.
-It therefore doesn’t smell so bad when it’s drying, at the expensive of not holding up to water and a slightly weaker bond.
+It, therefore, doesn’t smell so bad when it’s drying, at the expense of not holding up to water and a slightly weaker bond.
 Useful for schools, younger kids or for working indoors where you don’t have a lot of ventilation.

 How to use UHU all purpose glue:

 UHU is very easy to use, even I can figure it out!

 1: Prepare your surface:

 UHU bonds to almost any material, so of course this step will depend on your project, but there are a few general tips to make sure you get as strong a bond as possible.